- Academic Assistance

 It is Dordt's goal that all students be able to participate fully in the academic community.
 When a student's illness, or personal hardship causes him/her to pose a threat to self or others, or causes a significant disruption to the educational activities of the community, the student may be required to take a leave of absence from the college.

-- Students who withdraw from Dordt because of illness must submit a written request to the associate provost for co-curricular programs.
-The associate provost or his/her designee will confer with appropriate campus medical or psychological professionals in order to make a determination regarding the student's request.
-The associate provost (or designee) may convene a committee composed of representatives from the campus health services, counseling office, and residence life staff.
+- Students who withdraw from Dordt because of illness must submit a written request to the dean for campus life.
+The dean for campus life or his/her designee will confer with appropriate campus medical or psychological professionals in order to make a determination regarding the student's request.
+The dean for campus life (or designee) may convene a committee composed of representatives from the campus health services, counseling office, and residence life staff.

 - Students who are granted a withdrawal because of illness will receive a "W" for all courses attempted during that term.